pyconjp/apac-2013.pycon.jp/sphinx/source/registration/index.rst

 Patron Sponsorship Registration
 ===============================

-PyCon APAC also allows Patron Sopnsorship registrations.
+PyCon APAC also allows Patron Sponsorship registrations.
 Patron registations are a good way to help support PyCon APAC, allow us to cover our costs and provide a better conference for our attendees.

 Patron registration includes: